 Ambidextrous Sprite: Well averted, where character graphics in the briefing scenes can appear from their left or their right side, but have two separate graphics for each side — not only do asymmetrical features always appear on the proper side, but the cell shading always appears to come from the same lighting angle even for characters that would otherwise appear symmetrical.

 And Now for Someone Completely Different: Happens in some paths, although there is usually some relevance.
-The only problem is that the game doesn't bother to explain why the Great Fox is suddenly commanded by someone else.
+The only problem is that the game doesn't bother to explain why ROB and the Great Fox are suddenly commanded by someone else.

-Babies Ever After: Certain of the endings show the offspring of the team.
-Slippy and Amanda end up having at least six children (all unnamed), one of their sons joining a possible future team.
-Fox and Krystal end up having a son named Marcus, who becomes the leader of said team.
-And Lucy has an unnamed daughter (father unknown) who also ends up joining.
+Babies Ever After: Certain endings show the offspring of the team.
+Slippy and Amanda end up having at least six children (all unnamed) in one ending, while in another one Slippy's son ends up joining a possible future team composed of Fox and Krystal's son Marcus (the leader of said team), Peppy's granddaughter (presumably Lucy's daughter, father unknown), and elderly Falco.

 Badass Grandpa: Peppy is still quite capable of flying an Arwing despite his age.